* Updated 10/21/14

 * When will the Adler School officially become Adler University?

-We plan to officially become Adler University in January 2015.
-The official date will be announced in September, when we celebrate the start of the 2014-15 academic year with all current and incoming students, faculty, and staff.
-Until January 2015, we remain known by and operate under our current name, the Adler School of Professional Psychology.
+We plan to officially become Adler University on January 5, 2015.
+Until then, we remain known by and operate under our current name, the Adler School of Professional Psychology.

 Is this the first time Adler School has changed its name?